-This page contains explanations for the various data points represented in the interactive competition dashboard.
+This page contains explanations for the various data points collected and calculated for the Energy Prize.
 You can find more information about:

 - Residential Energy Use